Our Mission

 Adjudicated Youth:

 Adjudicated youth, including youthful offenders, can be referred to the BARJ program directly from the court or as a condition of their probation.
 These youth have been charged with an offense and are asked to complete a restorative process.
-The restorative process typically includes meeting with the BARJ case manager and a panel of trained community volunteers.
+The restorative process typically includes meeting with the BARJ Coordinator and a panel of trained community volunteers.
 The goal of this restorative process is to foster accountability and develop a contract to repair the harm caused by the offense and reduce the likelihood of reoffense.
 Contracts are tailored to the specific individual referred, the requests of victims (if any), and the circumstances of the offense.

 BARJ will attempt to contact every victim to appropriately compensate them for their losses or hardships.
 Victims are free to choose their level of engagement with the program; participation is encouraged, but is not obligatory.